swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Data Management

+When you need to decide what to do with data files, these guiding principles can help:

+**Do no harm.** Save data in the rawest form available and resist the temptation to overwrite these files with cleaner versions.
+This could be the data file produced by an instrument or raw results from a survey, with all of their mystifying imperfections.
+Faithful retention guarantees you can re-run your analysis, nachos to cheesecake, in the future.
+Long-term, this level of reproducibility enhances everyone's confidence in your final results.
+The more immediate payoff is the ability to recover gracefully from analytical mishaps and the freedom to experiment without fear.

+**Be the raw data you wish to see in the world.** From the raw data, make the dataset you *wish* you had received and that you will enjoy having as the start point for downstream analyses, some of which have not even dreamed of yet.
+This is the place to maximize machine and human readability, preferably at the same time.
+It is neither the place to do vigorous data filtering nor to the time to bring in external information.
+Approach this initial preparation as internal to the existing dataset and non-destructive, both of data and its general "shape".
+Enhance machine readability by converting from proprietary and high-friction formats (e.g., Microsoft Excel or XML) to open and simple formats (e.g., comma delimited plain text).
+Enhance human readability by replacing inscrutable variable names and artificial data codes with self-explaining alternatives.
+For example, rename the variable SOME_AWFUL_GENERIC_NAME to SOMETHING_DESCRIPTIVE *(JB: anyone ... got a good example that real/realistic but will resonate with many?)*, recode the treatment variable from `1` vs. `2` to `untreated` vs. `treated`, and replace artifical codes, such as "-99" for missing data, with proper `NA`s.
+Enhance machine and human readability by storing especially useful metadata as part of the filename itself.

+*write about tidy data here ... sometimes it is combined with previous step and sometimes (usually?) not ... talk about putting things into standard formats, such as standard date-time formats or standardizing case ... notion of a key? ... this too is mostly internal, though we enforce external standards ... we might create variables here, by splitting and combining existing variables*

+**WHAT TO CALL THIS?** Marshal complementary data in files with the same high standard for openness and simplicity as above.
+Frequently the raw data does not and indeed cannot fully explain itself.
+For example, if each well of a microtitre plate is used to study a specific gene knockout, the prepared raw data will have a `well` variable taking on values like "A1" and "G12", but the plate reader cannot possibly know what's in each well.
+That information will be absent from the primary data file.
+You must create a supplementary file in order to look this up.
+Head off future join headaches by taking care to use the same variable name and data codes when columns in two datasets refer to the same thing.

+*final prep: dropping rows, dropping variables, joining to supplementary data ... now you really create purpose-built data sets for your specific questions, figures, tables, etc. ... this can be highly destructive/creative*

 ### Goals

+*I didn't touch these but certainly tried to incorprate in my prose!*

 1. You should never lose data.
 2. Data should be [findable, accessible, interoperable and reusable][fair-data]